 For those building loyalty programs, there are both known and unknown unknowns.
 We can take educated guesses at the known unknowns, such as how many members will sign up and what ROI a loyalty program will generate.
-However, the answers to the unknown unknowns come only with experience and vast amounts of data – more data than a single store could ever collect.
+However, the answers to the unknown unknowns come only with experience and vast amounts of data and insights – more data than a single store could ever collect.

 Why invest in customer loyalty programs?

 - Members of loyalty programs generate between 12 and 18% more incremental revenue growth per year than non-members (Accenture)

 - 75% of companies see a return on investment from their loyalty program.
 Only 6% do not, and the rest simply aren’t tracking (Experian)

 - 66.3% of millennials indicate that they are more likely to shop from stores where they are part of a loyalty program (Aruba)